cen4010-s2021-g04/M1/README.md

 **Frameworks**: React.js, MongoDB (potentially), FullCalendar.js (potentially)

 All external code you plan to use must be listed along with their license.
+(Subject to change)

 **Bootstrap**: https://github.com/twbs/bootstrap/blob/v4.0.0/LICENSE